TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

-Teutonic Knights - req war and medieval, obs industrial, gives orders in all cities with 3 maintenance High Culture - req great musician, m. guild give %culture, opera house +gold Scientific Dominance - req academy, research lab, get tech, culture and gold on acad Blitzkrieg - req trainstation & modern & manufactory, blitz
+Teutonic Knights - req war and medieval, obs industrial, gives orders in all cities with 3 maintenance High Culture - req great musician, m. guild give %culture, opera house +gold Scientific Dominance - req academy, research lab, get tech, culture and gold on acad Blitzkrieg - req trainstation & modern & manufactory, blitz and golden age for 20 turns

 Germany has rounded bonuses to CS subsystem.
 Sending trade routes to CS's of course obviates one of the main drawbacks of largescale warfare.
 Germany's bonuses take a while to kick in, so I wanted the more active choices to kick in early on and spice things up.
 The mid game choices are boosts to culture and gold (like the UA), solidifying your position to... take over the world, as Blitzkrieg comes in with the UU (panzer) to wage the sort of large scale conflict we all know and love.
+The free golden age for the production boost, and of course the culture can help with a war-driven culture victory.

 --Morocco--Men of Tamazgha
-berber tribes - req nat epic, req 1 oasis, mountain and desert +food+culture arabesque, zellige - req academy & art guild, pay gold, +2 culture on temples, academy, holy site black guard - req couthouse, req war, req renaissance, capital defence promo and -crime rate barbary pirates - req harbor and navigation, req industrial, gift of the pharoh type promo, gold&prod from harbor, crime increase casablanca - kasbah, losing money, mountains +tourism, hotel +gold
+berber tribes - req nat epic, req 1 oasis, mountain and desert +food+culture arabesque, zellige - req academy & art guild, pay gold, +2 culture on temples, academy, holy site black guard - req couthouse, req war, req renaissance, capital defence promo and -crime rate Ksar El Kebir - req military science, req war, barbarians, free units, golden age casablanca - kasbah, losing money, mountains,kasbah,desert +tourism

 Morocco naturally very broad bonuses, this made life difficult.
 They promote receiving trade routes and defending your cities.
 Kasbah dont care about where they are placed.
 I wanted to emphasise the ballsy placement of trade hubs in inhospitable terrain like deserts and mountain ranges (the terrain of morocco) that I think is unique to the civ.
 Hence choices 1 and 6.
-Choices 4 and 5 are based around war, firstly a strongly defensive choice and then later the more aggressive choice, which removes one of the bonuses from the previous (happiness boost).
+Choices 4 and 5 are based around war, specifically around defense.
 Choice 3 is a culture boost that can be scaled by a broad range of systems: wide, tall and religious, and boosts to great person improvements scale well when enemy heartlands are conquered later on.